nzupp/SLiM-Gym/README.md

 # SLiM-Gym
+SLiM-Gym is an early-stage Gymnasium wrapper for the SLiM 4 simulator, designed to enable reinforcement learning as a tool for population genetics.

 ## General overview
-SLiM-Gym is an early-stage Gymnasium wrapper for the SLiM 4 simulator, designed to enable reinforcement learning as a tool for population genetics.
-It provides a framework for seamless communication with SLiM 4's evolutionary models while integrating with Gymnasium’s intuitive action, observation, and reward systems.
+Reinforcement learning (RL) is a machine learning approach where agents learn optimal actions through interaction with an environment, while Gymnasium (formerly OpenAI Gym) provides standardized environments for developing and comparing RL algorithms.
+SLiM is a powerful forward-time simulation software that models evolutionary processes by tracking individuals and their genomes across generations.

+SLiM-Gym framework provides seamless communication between SLiM 4's evolutionary models and Gymnasium's intuitive action, observation, and reward systems, allowing computational researchers to assess the types of reinforcement learning approaches best suited to evolutionary genomics, population geneticists to explore the relationships between parameters over genetic time, and a unified way to structure these problems for comparable results.

 ## Requirements
 - Python 3.8+